Yoga

 Kriyaiva karanam siddeh satametanna samsayah

-Asanas (postures), various Kumbhakas and other divine means, all should be practiced in the practice of Hatha Yoga, until the fruit — Raja Yoga — is obtained.
+Asanas (postures), various Kumbhakas and other divine means, all should be practiced in Hatha Yoga, until Raja Yoga is obtained.

 Here begins our journey”